Abolhassan Banisadr: Later activities

-In 1980, Banisadr openly criticized the Iran hostage crisis, arguing that the ordeal was isolating Iran from the Third World and forming "a state within a state".

-In a 2008 interview with the Voice of America, Banisadr claimed that Khomeini was directly responsible for the violence originating from the Muslim world and that the promises Khomeini made in exile were broken after the revolution.
-In July 2009, Banisadr publicly denounced the Iranian government's conduct after the disputed presidential election by alleging that "Khamenei ordered the fraud in the presidential elections and the ensuing crackdown on protesters."
-In addition, Banisadr said the government was "holding on to power solely by means of violence and terror", and accused its leaders of amassing individual wealth to the detriment of other Iranians.
+In a 2008 interview with the Voice of America, Banisadr claimed that Khomeini was both directly responsible for the violence originating from the Muslim world and for breaking the promises he had made while in exile.
+In July 2009, Banisadr publicly denounced the Iranian government's conduct after the disputed presidential election, alleging that "Ali Khamenei ordered the fraud in the presidential elections and the ensuing crackdown on protesters."
+In addition, Banisadr stated that the regime was "holding on to power solely by means of violence and terror", accusing its leaders of amassing individual wealth to the detriment of Iranian citizens.

-In published articles on the 2009 Iranian presidential election protests, Banisadr ascribed the unusually open political climate before the election to the government's great need to prove its legitimacy, which he said was lost.
-He further stated that the spontaneous uprising had cost the government its political legitimacy, and that Khamenei's threats led to the violent crackdown, which also cost the government its religious legitimacy.
+In published articles on the 2009 Iranian presidential election protests, Banisadr attributed the unusually open political climate before the election to the government's urgent need to prove its legitimacy, which he said had been lost.
+He further wrote that the spontaneous uprising had not only cost the government its political legitimacy, but that Ali Khamenei's threats leading to the violent crackdown had also cost the government its religious legitimacy.

 Personal life and death

+In 1961, Banisadr married Ozra Hosseini.
+They had one son and two daughters.

-Beginning in 1981, Banisadr lived in Versailles, near Paris, in a villa closely guarded by French police.
-Banisadr's daughter, Firouzé, married Massoud Rajavi in Paris following their exile.
-They later divorced, and the alliance between him and Rajavi also ended.
+Beginning in 1981, Banisadr lived with his family in the commune of Auvers-sur-Oise, under close guard by French police, until later moving to Versailles.
+Banisadr's daughter, Firouzé, married Massoud Rajavi in 1982, but the couple divorced in 1984 following Banisadr's withdrawal from the NCRI.

-After a long illness, Banisadr died at Pitié-Salpêtrière Hospital in Paris on 9 October 2021, at age 88.
+After a long illness, Banisadr died at Pitié-Salpêtrière Hospital in Paris on 9 October 2021, at the age of 88.
 He is buried in Versailles, in the cemetery of Gonards.

+Hossein Mousavian, Secretary of Iran's National Front, described Banisadr as "a man of principles."
+Iran analyst Morteza Kazemian stated on Iran International that Banisadr was "an independent nationalist figure, who believed in Iran's territorial integrity and strived to strengthen social movements in Iran and fight clerical despotism."